Industrial Engineering, Department

 Special features regarding the equipmentTeaching and learning take place in pleasant new or very well renovated buildings.
 The equipment in all seminar rooms and lecture theatres permits the use of various media (projectors, screens, whiteboards).
 The laboratories include state-of-the-art technology.
 Several PC pool rooms are available to students.
 The university buildings are equipped with WiFi.
 Numerous study areas in the library and in the hallways.
 The library offers access to extensive literature, such as through an online library network (DigiBib).

 Special features regarding research and developmentThe profile of the university is characterised by strong practical relevance as well as close collaboration with industry and other partners.
-Since small and medium-sized companies are often not able to operate adequate research and development facilities, the university makes a vital contribution to the development of the region by acting as a "research laboratory" for these companies.
-In addition, the research serves the purpose of continuously updating the curriculum and provides interesting fields of work for the students as within the framework of projects and theses.
+The university often acts as a "research laboratory" for small and medium-sized companies, which often do not have their own research and development department.
+Publicly funded research projects are also processed.
+Research serves to continuously update the range of courses and offers interesting fields of activity for students in the context of projects and theses.

 Support for foundersIn the Entrepreneurship professorship, the Faculty has an institutionally anchored contact point that ensures the curricular integration of entrepreneurship-oriented modules and extracurricular awareness for supporting start-ups and innovation projects.
-There are courses on entrepreneurship, brainstorming workshops are offered regularly where students develop their own business ideas, and there is the Co-Working Space entrepreneurs’ lab, which students can utilise for entrepreneurial and innovation projects.
+There are events on the subject of start-ups, business idea workshops are offered at regular intervals, in which students can develop their own business ideas, and there is also a co-working space with the founding laboratory, which is run by students Can be used for start-up and innovation projects.